 If yes, then this is the right article for you.
 You have made the calculations in your mind, the travel via land routes in your car is too risky and stressful.
-In fact, you are looking for some better way to move the patient from your home to the airport.
+In fact, you are looking for a better way to move the patient from your home to the airport.
 The transportation via the train is also ruled out.
 So the commercial flight is the right one for you.
 This air ambulance is the savior for you.

 What to do?

 - Consult the doctor treating the patient and get a Fit to Fly certificate.

 - Contact the medical assistance wing of the aircraft at least two weeks in advance and book the tickets for the travel.